Measuring the ROI of a wellness program

 Evaluating effectiveness

 Feeling confident that a wellness program offers a mechanism for measuring and demonstrating achievement of intended results is the most important factor among your decision-making criteria.
 Ultimately, being able to showcase positive results will determine whether your choice and implementation of a wellness program is viewed as a success, failure, smart investment, or waste of resources.
 The essential first step is yours, which is evaluating your organization’s challenges and identifying exactly where you feel wellness program intervention is needed, and how the circumstances that reflect the collective wellness of your workforce will look different if a program has done its job.
 For that to be possible, a wellness program must come with reporting that offers the visibility you need.
+Learn more about how to evaluate the effectiveness of your wellness program is effective.

 Where does WellSpark fit in among wellness programs?